said017/ethereum-learning-notes/ethernauts-solutions/01-Fallback/README.md

 contract.contribute({value: 100000000000000})
 ```

 2. `receive` function triggered when we send ETH to the contract trough native call/send.
-We already fulfilled the `contribution` > 0 check, just need to send direct ETH to the contract with `msg.value` > 0.
+We already fulfilled the `contribution` > 0 check, just need to send directly ETH to the contract with `msg.value` > 0.

 ```shell
 contract.sendTransaction({value: 10000000000000})